fedeholc/foldersync/README.md

 5. Delete a tracked file: counterpart is deleted.
 6. Rename a tracked file: counterpart renamed (basename aligned, overwrite if exists).
 7. Create a new file: mapping updates; first save copies it across.
+8. (Optional) Run an initial bulk alignment: execute the command `foldersync.initialSyncLatest` to copy the newest side of every pair onto the older/missing counterpart.
+This is safe to run multiple times; only differing or absent files are overwritten/created.

+### Initial Sync (Newest Wins)

+If you start tracking folders that already contain divergent versions of the same files, you might want a deterministic first reconciliation.
+Use the command palette and run:

+`foldersync: Initial Sync (Newest Wins)`

+Behavior per logical pair (fileA, fileB):

+- Only one exists: it is copied to create the missing counterpart.
+- Both exist with different modified times: the newer (by mtime) overwrites the older.
+- Both exist with (roughly) identical mtimes (difference < ~5ms): skipped to avoid unnecessary churn.
+- Copy operations ensure destination directories exist.

+This command does not delete anything nor attempts merge/conflict resolution; it simply enforces "newest timestamp wins".

 ### How It Works (Internals)